Sharks put Celebrini on IR with lower body injury before game vs. Ducks

-The Sharks placed rookie center Macklin Celebrini on injured reserve Saturday morning because of a lower body injury, two days after he made his NHL debut.
+The Sharks placed rookie center Macklin Celebrini on injured reserve Saturday because of a lower body injury, just two days after the 18-year-old phenom made his NHL debut and incredibly racked up one goal and one assist.

-The move means Celebrini won't play against the Anaheim Ducks at SAP Center on Saturday night, and he will miss extended time.

-Celebrini will be forced to miss at least seven days from the last game he played.

 The #SJSharks have recalled D Jack Thompson from @sjbarracuda.— San Jose Sharks PR (@SanJoseSharksPR) October 12, 2024